Digital Project Manager

 A hand holding a smartphone

-Various regulations and compliance requirements may apply in the digital space - there are many that could be relevant, depending on the nature of the project.
+Various regulations and compliance requirements may apply in the digital space - there are many that could be relevant, depending on the nature of the project, below are two examples of governing bodies you may encounter in your work as a Digital Project Manager.